ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 The disability weights estimated through the process described above consider each health state individually and must be corrected for the simultaneous presence of multiple disability-causing health states within a given individual.
-The GBD study performs this comorbidity correction (termed "COMO") using a microsimulation.
+This correction accounts for the assumption that disabiliy weights from comorbid conditions scale multiplicatively rather than additively.
+So in effect, the reduction in health due to a newly acquired cause of disability is quantified as greater for an individual who was previously in perfect health than for an individual who was already subject to some non-zero baseline level of morbidity.

+The GBD study performs this comorbidity correction (termed "COMO") using a microsimulation, described below.
 The microsimulation is performed at the age-, sex-, location-, and year-specific level.
 For GBD 2019, the population size of each microsimulation was 40,000.
 In this microsimulation, each simulant is exposed to an independent probability of having any of the sequelae including in GBD using the estimated